Garry Hobbs: Storylines

-Garry comes to Walford on 18 September 2000, along with his girlfriend Lynne Slater (Elaine Lordan) and her family.
+Garry comes to Walford on 18 September 2000 on the day of Ethel Skinner's Funeral, along with his girlfriend Lynne Slater (Elaine Lordan) and her family.
 Thinking himself a big hit with the ladies, Garry flirts with numerous women and is unwilling to settle down.
 Eventually he and Lynne get engaged and, on 7 December 2001, marry despite Beppe di Marco (Michael Greco) trying to stop the wedding.
 Beppe declares his love for Lynne but she marries Garry.

 He finds work as a mechanic and lives with the Slaters.
 However, Lynne has an affair with her ex-fiancé, Jason James (Joseph Millson).
 The couple pull through and decide to try for a baby.
 In November 2002, Garry has a drunken one-night stand with Laura Beale (Hannah Waterman) and is stunned on Christmas Day when she tells him that she is expecting his baby.